CONGRATULATIONS ON YOUR ENGAGEMENT!

 The building is wheelchair accessible.
 The church building is smoke free.

-PASTOR – The pastor of the church will officiate at all weddings.
-The Pastor will also set dates and times for premarital counseling sessions with the couple.
+PASTOR – The pastor of SUMC will officiate at all weddings, guest pastors may assist in the ceremony only.
+Currently, the presiding pastor is Rev. Cynthia Theobald.
+The pastor will also set dates and times for premarital counseling sessions with the couple.
 The usual number of sessions is three or four, depending on the length per session.

 WEDDING CEREMONY – The date and time of the wedding should be set as soon as possible.
 No date will be reserved on the church’s calendar however, until the first meeting of the couple with the pastor.
 A non-refundable $100 deposit is required before your wedding date is confirmed on the church calendar.